Language selection

 Data Privacy Week

-For the Office of the Privacy Commissioner of Canada, Data Privacy Week is an opportunity to highlight key issues, the role of our Office, and the resources we have developed for individuals, businesses and federal institutions to foster awareness of privacy rights and obligations.
+For the Office of the Privacy Commissioner of Canada (OPC), Data Privacy Week is an opportunity to highlight key issues, the role of our Office, and privacy resources for individuals, businesses and federal institutions.

 Date modified: